SEN Annual Report

 - There may be occasions when the amount of support required for the child exceeds that available at the school.
 In this case the school and parents will apply for an Education and Health Care Plan.
 This must to be applied for via the County Council and if granted it may provide extra support or funding in order for the school to be able to provide necessary support for the child to access their education.
 It may be that the County Council in agreement with the parents decide that a different setting/ school is more appropriate for the needs of the child.

-- The Governors of Iver Heath Infant School and Nursery are responsible for entrusting a named person, Mrs Judy Baker, to monitor Safeguarding and Child protection procedures.
+- The Governors of Iver Heath Infant School and Nursery are responsible for entrusting a named person, Mrs Susan Perry, to monitor Safeguarding and Child protection procedures.
 She is also responsible for the monitoring and correct administration of the Disclosure and Barring Service procedures and the school’s single central record.
 In a ‘support and challenge’ role the Governors ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.
 They monitor and review the accessibility plan and all other statutory policies as defined by the DfE.

 - How will the curriculum be matched to my child’s needs?